LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

 	* **ric**

-		String or array of names identifying the Reuters Instrument Code(s) - ric(s) used to represent the news content set of interest. **Required**.
+		String or array of names identifying the Reuters Instrument Code(s), i.e. RIC(s) used to represent the news content set of interest. **Required**.

 		Valid news RICs are: